SENTHAMIL-ARASU/face---rag/README.md

-# 22PD10_Katomaran2025
-Face Recognition Platform with Real-Time AI Q&A using RAG

 # Face Recognition Platform with Real-Time AI Q&A

 This repository contains a **browser-based face recognition platform** developed for the **Katomaran Hackathon, May 2025**.